Cecilapp/staticast/README.md

 ## Development

-_Staticast_ use Tailwind CSS to build its styles sheet.
+_Staticast_ use Tailwind CSS so you can customize the stylesheet with the following files:

+- `tailwind.config.js`
+- `tailwind.css`

 ```bash
 npm install